KayDeeTee/gsi_hud/README.md

 requires node and potentially:

-express
+  -express

-socket.io
+  -socket.io

-socket.io-wildcard
+  -socket.io-wildcard

 run in in two cmdlines:

   "node csgo.js"

   "node index.js"

 and view localhost:3001 in obs clr browser at 1920x1080